incf-nidash/PyNIDM/README.rst

     $ csv2nidm  [OPTIONS]

 optional arguments:

 -h, --help            show this help message and exit

-  	-csv CSV_FILE         	Path to CSV file to convert
+-csv     Path to CSV file to convert

-  	-ilxkey KEY           	Interlex/SciCrunch API key to use for query
+-ilxkey     Interlex/SciCrunch API key to use for query

-  	-json_map JSON_MAP   	User-suppled JSON file containing variable-term mappings.
+-json_map     User-suppled JSON file containing variable-term mappings.

-  	-nidm NIDM_FILE      	Optional NIDM file to add CSV->NIDM converted graph to
+-nidm     Optional NIDM file to add CSV->NIDM converted graph to an existing NIDM file

-  	-github [GITHUB [GITHUB ...]]
+-owl     Optional flag to query nidm-experiment OWL files

+-json_map, --json_map       Optional user-suppled JSON file containing variable-term mappings

+-ilxkey, --ilxkey     Interlex/SciCrunch API key to use for query

+-github, --github
-				Use -github flag with username token(or pw) for storing locally-defined terms in a "nidm-local-terms"
-                        	repository in GitHub.
-If user doesnt supply a token then user will be prompted for username/password.
-                        	Example: -github username token
+	Use -github flag with list username token(or pw) for storing locally-defined terms in a nidm-local-terms repository in GitHub.If user doesn't supply a token then user will be prompted for username/password.
+Example: -github username token.

-  	-owl            	Optionally searches NIDM OWL files...internet
-                        	connection required
-  	-png            	Optional flag, when set a PNG image file of RDF graph
-                        	will be produced
+-png      Optional flag, when set a PNG image file of RDF graph will be produced

-  	-out OUTPUT_FILE      	Filename to save NIDM file
+-out     Filename to save NIDM file

 .. |Build Status| image:: https://travis-ci.org/incf-nidash/PyNIDM.svg?branch=master